-BALTECH configurations have 2 file formats: the editable BALCFG file and the deployable BEC file.
-BEC files are end-to-end encrypted, so the project keys stored in the configuration remain confidential.
+BALTECH configurations have 2 file formats: the editable BALCFG file and the deployable BEC2/BEC file.
+Deployable files are end-to-end encrypted, so the project keys stored in the configuration remain confidential.
 While all other configuration parameters can be retrieved from a reader for support purposes, the project keys will never be visible.

-The BEC file is created when you finalize the configuration.
+The deployable file is exported when you release the configuration.
 The encryption process, however, doesn't take place on your computer, but on a connected reader.
 The encryption key is stored on other readers as well, so the configuration can be deployed there.
-Your computer never stores the key and only serves as a means to transfer the BEC file from the encrypting reader to the other ones.
-This measure prevents BEC files from being compromised during transmission, e.g. by malware eavesdropping on the connection between your computer and a reader.
+Your computer never stores the key and only serves as a means to transfer the deployable file from the encrypting reader to the other ones.
+This measure prevents deployable files from being compromised during transmission, e.g. by malware eavesdropping on the connection between your computer and a reader.

 For questions about further implementation details, please get in touch.

-By default, the key used for end-to-end encryption of configuration BEC files is the BALTECH default customer key.
+By default, the key used for end-to-end encryption of deployable BEC2/BEC files is the BALTECH default customer key.
 As a larger customer, you can alternatively order your own customer key.
 This adds another layer of security in addition to that provided by the Config Security Code.